contrib/contrib/README.md

 ## Getting Started

-Contrib currently requires Node.js (hoping to someday make it a stand-alone package)<br>
+Contrib currently requires Node.js (a goal is to make it a stand-alone package)<br>
 <a href="http://nodejs.org">Download and Install Node.js</a>

 Once Node.js is installed on your system you can install contrib globally.